.jpg)

 In Søvik you’ll also find grocery stores, various shops, a hairdresser, and the well-known Valaker Bakery.
 Visitors passing through can stay overnight at Systra Hotel Søvik.

 People have lived in Søvik for a very long time — in fact, since the Viking Age and long before.
-The area is rich in traces from that era, including a so-called tjæremile (tar kiln) — a large, funnel-shaped structure built outdoors for the purpose of extracting tar from wood and old pine stumps.
+The area is rich in traces from that era, including a so-called tjæremile — a large, funnel-shaped structure built outdoors for the purpose of extracting tar from wood and old pine stumps.
 It was a labor-intensive process that required deep knowledge and careful craftsmanship.
 The tar kiln in Søvik is built of large stones and measures an impressive 11 meters in diameter.

 The Vikings used tar to waterproof their boats, houses, ropes, fishing nets — and even as a form of medicine.